baselcodes/teaching/workshops/201905WS_processing@HKG_hyperwerk/README.md

 fill(255, 0, 0); // red
 ```

-You can add, remove stroke with
+You can add, remove or change the stroke with:

 ```
 stroke(255, 0, 0); // red stroke